UnrealEngineHTML5/Documentation/Platforms/HTML5/GettingStarted/HTML5GettingStarted.md

 ## HTML5 SDK Setup

 The Unreal Engine 4 (UE4) HTML5 implementation utilizes the [Emscripten](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Emscripten) toolchain from [Mozilla](http://kripken.github.io/emscripten-site/) to cross-compile UE4's C++ code into Javascript.
-When you download UE4 from either the Epic Games Launcher or from Epic's Github repository all of the neededÂ **EmscriptenÂ **andÂ **PythonÂ **files for HTML5 developmentÂ will be included.
+When you download UE4 from either the Epic Games Launcher or from Epic's Github repository all of the needed **Emscripten **and **Python **files for HTML5 development will be included.
 This means that you can start creating HTML5 projects without having to perform any additional setup steps or install any additional software.

 ## HTML5 Supported Web Browser

-While you canÂ run your UE4 HTML5 project with **32-bitÂ **webÂ browser, using aÂ **64-bit**Â version web browser is highly recommended.
-You can find 64-bit versions of theÂ GoogleÂ Chrome and Firefox web browsers using the following links
+While you can run your UE4 HTML5 project with **32-bit **web browser, using a **64-bit** version web browser is highly recommended.
+You can find 64-bit versions of the Google Chrome and Firefox web browsers using the following links

 *   [Google Chrome 64 Bit](https://www.google.com/chrome/beta/)